History of Arnold Schwarzenegger in Timeline

 In 1983, Arnold Schwarzenegger became a citizen of the United States.

-1983: Schwarzenegger becomes a U.S. citizen
+1983: Naturalized as U.S. citizen

-In 1983, Arnold Schwarzenegger became a naturalized U.S. citizen while retaining his Austrian citizenship.
+In 1983, Arnold Schwarzenegger became a naturalized U.S. citizen, while retaining his Austrian citizenship.

-1983: Starred in Carnival in Rio Video
+1983: Starring in Carnival in Rio

 In 1983, Arnold Schwarzenegger starred in the promotional video "Carnival in Rio".